Daily Mail group sees higher full-year earnings

-LONDON (Reuters) - Daily Mail and General Trust, the publisher of the Mail Online website, said its full-year earnings per share would come in ahead of market expectations due to a reduced tax charge.
+LONDON, May 21 (Reuters) - Daily Mail and General Trust , the publisher of the Mail Online website, said its full-year earnings per share would come in ahead of market expectations due to a reduced tax charge.

 The group, which said the rest of its financial outlook remained in line with previous guidance, lifted the earnings forecast as it reported first-half adjusted profit before tax down 4 percent but in line with forecasts.